 Alpha: Alpha measures the difference between an investment's actual performance, and its expected performance as indicated by the returns of a selected market index.
 A positive Alpha indicates the risk-adjusted performance is above that index.
 In calculating Alpha, Standard Deviation (total risk) is used as risk measure.
 Alpha is often used to judge the value added or subtracted by a manager.

 Annual Income is money (or some equivalent value) that an individual or business receives, usually in exchange for providing a good or service or through investing capital.
-Income is used to find day-to-day expenditures.
-Investments, pensions, and Social Security are primary sources of income is referred to as "earnings."
+Income is used to fund day-to-day expenditures.
+Investments, pensions, and Social Security are primary sources of income for retirees.
+For individuals, income is most often received in the form of wages or salary.
+Business income can refer to a company's remaining revenues after paying all expenses and taxes.
+In this case, income is referred to as "earnings."
 Most forms of income are subject to taxation.